hurelhuyag/money/README.md

 ## Contribution

-If you have something in you mind feel free to open a pull request or create an issue.
+If you have something in your mind feel free to open a pull request or create an issue.

 ## To Do